CHIANG MAI | BANGKOK | PHUKET | SAMUI | HUA HIN

 • Travel Route and Traffic: The roads between Phuket and Khao Lak are well-maintained, but they can be busy with local traffic, especially near Phuket.
 It’s advisable to start your journey early in the morning to avoid congestion.
 Use the Thai Highway Department website for live traffic updates.

 • Beach Stops: This route offers plenty of beaches, from lively tourist spots to secluded shores.
-Websites like Phuket 101 provide detailed guides to some of the best beaches you can explore along the way.

 • Snorkeling and Diving: Khao Lak is a gateway to the Similan Islands, one of the top diving spots in the world.
 Consider booking a diving or snorkeling tour in advance through reputable operators listed on PADI Travel.